 Depth conversion.
 The top and base surfaces of some intervals can be seismic reflectors.
-Then COHIBA offers the possibility of specifying interval velocities models rather than interval thickness models.
+CO-HIBA offers the possibility of specifying interval velocities models rather than interval thickness models.
 COHIBA will depth convert the travel times using the specified interval velocity model for these intervals.
-Any mixture of interval thickness and interval velocity models is allowed.
+Any mixture of interval thickness and interval velocity models is possible.

-An interval velocity trend can typically look like $v = a \times 1 + b \times t(x, y)$.
-The thickness is then obtained by multiplying with the travel times: $\Delta z = [a \times 1 + b \times t(x, y)] \times \Delta t(x, y)$.
+An interval velocity trend can typically look like

+$$v = a \cdot 1 + b \cdot t(x, y).$$

+The thickness of the corresponding interval is obtained by multiplying the interval velocity by the travel times for that interval:

+$$\Delta z = (a \cdot 1 + b \cdot t(x, y)) \cdot \Delta t(x, y).$$